davidlightmysterion/sd-webui-anydoor/README.md

 ## API Interface

+A simple **POST** API `/anydoor/predict`, using a rectangle bounding box as the input mask for convenience.

-Also provide a **POST** API interface `/anydoor/predict`.
-You can also check the parameters on the localhost:7860/docs interface.
+You can also check the parameters on `localhost:7860/docs`.

 ### a. input parameters